-The murky stream he saw did not match their description.
+The murky stream in Paterson, New Jersey did not match their description.

 Among the immigrants was my grandfather.
 He had heard of Paterson’s prosperous past and decided it would be the perfect place to bring his family to settle down.
 My grandfather and my uncle visited the waterfall often, and as I grew up, they would take me there and tell me the stories about Paterson’s economic boom.